 Further up the trail, you’re deep into the rainforest and if you’re not making too much noise, you might even get to see this interesting creature.
 The coconut crab lives on land and uses its giant claws to collect coconuts from the forest floor.
 It then takes it up high on a tree and let’s go, hoping to crack the coconut open and enjoy its sweet white flesh.

 As you near the summit, things get rough and you’re completely soaked in sweat.
-Grab a hold of the rope and with you’re last bits of energy, cross the finish line and enjoy the view!
+Grab a hold of the rope and with your last bits of energy, cross the finish line and enjoy the view!

 They finally made it!